dabykov/Projects/project-4/README.md

 ## Profiling
-Lastly, I evaluated the results and conduct the following cluster profiling:
+Lastly, I evaluated the results and conducted the following cluster profiling:

 #### Cluster 1:
 - Young fighters